-Never operate these devices when people are sleeping.
-A slight amount of CO in the human body over several hours causes headaches, nausea and symptoms close to food poisoning, motion sickness or flu.
+Never disconnect a carbon monoxide detector.
+Periodically test the device using the procedures defined in the CO operator's manual.
+Remember that a slight amount of CO in the human body over several hours causes headaches, nausea and symptoms close to food poisoning, motion sickness or flu.
 High concentrations can be fatal quickly.